violinmelody/celestia/README.md

 # celestia
-Princess Celestia is a lightweight local-hosted AI bot for Discord
+Princess Celestia is a lightweight local-hosted LLM bot for Discord